 The Downtown Programme acknowledges the need to improve accessibility and connectivity between the waterfront and central downtown areas.
 The programme’s challenge was to deliver a generous and welcoming destination along Auckland city’s water’s edge that is recognisably Tāmaki Makaurau.

 A collaborative plan to revive Auckland’s Waterfront, recognising the importance of fostering a powerful connection to the Waitemata Harbour.
 Auckland’s Waterfront is set to become a vibrant and accessible destination that showcases the awe and beauty of Tāmaki Makaurau

-The resulting $250M suite of projects include the upgrading of a number of public transport facilities and infrastructure elements to improve accessibility and connectivity between the waterfront and central downtown areas.
-The programme scope also includes the Downtown Ferry Basin Redevelopment, which created six new berths on the west side of Queens Wharf.
+The resulting $250M suite of projects includes upgrading public transport facilities and infrastructure elements to improve accessibility and connectivity between the waterfront and central downtown areas.
+The programme scope also includes the Downtown Ferry Basin redevelopment – six new berths on the west side of Queens Wharf.

-- Wrote the seismic strengthening of the Quay Street seawall business case to an extremely tight deadline that allowed the works to be finished in time for the America’s Cup
+Similarly, we prepared the business case for the seismic strengthening of the Quay Street seawall business case.
+This work was also delivered under an extremely tight deadline to enable completion of works in time for the America’s Cup.

 Representing Auckland Transport, Resolve Group acted as the Marine Infrastructure Lead to design and implement the new ferry berths, downtown public spaces and the mooring dolphin.